vjragav7/customer-repository/README.md

 ## Accessing the Rest API

-The Rest API is based on HATEOAS and returns content in HAL format.To access the api, if you have curl, in the command prompt execute
+The Rest API is based on HATEOAS and returns content in HAL format.
+To access the api, if you have curl, in the command prompt execute

 'curl http://localhost:8080/customers'